 So, remember the tips below about recovering temporarily deleted files:

-- If you devices are running iOS 9 or later, your photos go the Recently Deleted album.
+- If you devices are running iOS 9, 10, 11, 12, 13, or 14, your photos go the Recently Deleted album.
 If your device is running iOS 7 or 8, we suggest you go the the Tip part in this article.

 - These pictures remain in your phone and you can recover them for up to 30 days.
 If you cannot see them after 30 days, we also suggest you go to the Tip part within this article.